Khaliladib11/Docker-Tutorial/README.md

 As a result, we will have the exact envirement for developement and production, also it will become easier to share a comman developement environment.

 Moreover, with containers we don't have to uninstall and re-install local depedencies and runtimes all the time.

+Docker offers many advantages for developer and DevOps teams:
+- offers isolations for applications.
+- simplifies the configurations.
+- supports many CI tools such as Jenkins.
+- simplifies doployements

 ## Repository Structure